akshatmittal/youtube-archive/README.md

 # Disclaimer

 The project forks and code by default redirects back to this repo.
 You can view the instructions to modify the code [here](https://github.com/akshatmittal/youtube-realtime/issues/14#issuecomment-247537299).

+The code is absolutely terrible, has mixed ES5 and ES6 methods primarily because it was created within a few hours with [YouTube Realtime](https://akshatmittal.com/youtube-realtime/)'s source as base (which is over 3 years old now).